stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 ![Flow](headroom-calculation-images/static-profile-updated.png "Figure 1: Static Buffer Profile Updated")

+#### Configure the priorities on which lossless traffic runs

+When the lossless priorities are configured, the system should recalcuate the port's headroom, just like what is done when `speed` or `cable length` is updated.

 ### Start and SONiC-to-SONiC upgrade flows

 In this section we will discuss the start flow and the flows of SONiC-to-SONiC upgrade from statically headroom look-up to dynamically calculation by: